afsc-assessments/ebswp_2023/doc/EBSpollock.md

-The first option is intended to reflect that the high value observed of the 1978 year-class occurred under an estimated low level of spawning biomass.
+The first option is intended to reflect that the high value observed of the 1978 year-class occurred under an estimated low level of spawning biomass (designated Model 20.0a).
 The rationale for excluding this influential value would be that the stock structure and environmental conditions may differ now.
 This could be an aspect of non-stationarity in the relationship that is worth considering.
 Also, it is